mikepb/go-swim/docs/data-structures.md

     sortedNodes []*InternalNode         // List of nodes sorted by OrderingId buckets     []*ShuffleSelectionList // List of buckets }

+// Replace the internal list of sorted nodes, updating buckets as needed.
+// Primarily used to avoid double-sorting with NeighborhoodSelectionList. func (l *BucketSelectionList) UpdateInPlace(sortedNodes []*InternalNode) error {}

 // Implements NodeSelectionList
 type NeighborhoodSelectionList struct {